PurnimaJayakumar/Applied-Process-Engineering-1/README.md

 # Applied-Process-Engineering-(APE)-1
-Detailed process flow, material balance and energy balance data for 50 tonne/day ammonia production
+Detailed process flow, material balance and energy balance data for 50 tonne/day ammonia production.
+(2025-26)

+Inspired by problem statement of AIChE 2019 "Modular Distributed Ammonia Synthesis"

 Development is ongoing in APE-2 with fluid mechanics and heat transfer considerations in the plant.